Wind-WindKids/winding/samples/sophieandwind/ice.md

 She clicked the transmit.
 “I’m fine,” she said through clenched teeth, — "Aborted takeoff."

-The Dragon taking control — she got really scared.
+It wasn’t the gusts that had scared her most — it was the Dragon taking control.

 Wind landed, taxied over and came to hug her.